gamblevore/speedie/Documentation/isms.md

      fs <~ " and my age is "
      fs <~ age

 Obviously the first version looks better.
 So don't worry about appending strings with embedded expressions!
+Its pre-optimised.

 #### Extending classes and modules
 Sometimes you want to add a function to a class or module, without altering the file it is defined in.